Compound Butter is butter flavored with herbs and spices to make it even better!

 What is compound butter?

-Compound butter is simply softened butter, with sweet or savory ingredients added in.
+Compound butter is simply softened butter, whipped, with sweet or savory ingredients added in.
 Compound butter, also called flavored butter, is so easy and there are endless combinations!
+Below we share some of our favorite combos.

-Once you start making them you will be hooked.
-Below are 5 combinations ideas but keep in mind, these are just the beginning.
+Once you start making compound butter you will be hooked.
+They bring so much added flavor.
+Below are some combination ideas but keep in mind, these are just the beginning.
 We would love to hear what combinations you come up with for yours!

 How to make Compound Butter: